-TASKS STATUS 8.1 Review Codes and Ordinances for Consistency Complete & Ongoing with the General Plan and Update Periodically (a. through d. are specifically recommended) Codes and Ordinances are revised for consistency with the General Plan on an as-needed basis.
-The Zoning Code was comprehensively updated in 2010, and Subdivision Code was updated in 2009 and 2010 for consistency with the General Plan. (sections from the Implementation Measure are italicized) a.
-Requirements for live-aboard vessels pertaining to the integrity, quality, and safety of Harbor uses, environmental protection, and impacts on the public, waterfront owners/lessees, and adjoining properties - Pursuant to NBMC Section 17.40, Harbor Resources will conduct vessel inspections annually and implement regulations including the maximum number of renewable annual permits. b.
+Programs STATUS 8.1 Review Codes and Complete and Ongoing Ordinances for Consistency with the General Plan and Codes and Ordinances are revised for consistency with the General Plan on an as-needed Update Periodically basis.
+The Zoning Code was comprehensively updated in 2010, and Subdivision Code was updated in 2009 and 2010 for consistency with the General Plan.
+The following are specifically recommended (sections from the Implementation Measure are italicized): recommended (economic from the implementation incadare are italiaized). a.
+Requirements for live-aboard vessels pertaining to the integrity, quality, and safety of Harbor uses, environmental protection, and impacts on the public, waterfront owners/lessees, and adjoining properties - Pursuant to Newport Beach Municipal Code (NBMC) Section 17.40, the City's Harbormaster's Office will conduct vessel inspections annually and implement regulations including the maximum number of renewable annual permits.
+The Harbor Commission is in the process of revisiting the entire Title 17 of the NBMC.
+There may or may not be changes to the regulations and transfers of mooring permits.
+Proposed revisions are anticipated to be completed through City Council by the end of 2019. b.
 Regulation and transfer of mooring permit applications and titles - Managed by the City's Harbormaster's Office on an ongoing basis.
-Anticipated adoption by City Council of updated regulations is Spring 2018. c.
+Anticipated adoption by City Council of updated regulations is Spring or Summer of 2018. c.
 Standards for the design and siting of bulkheads, pier, and similar structures to address their potential visual impacts - The City Council approved updated harbor standards in 2017.
-Aside from general clarifications, the standards increased the required height of bulkheads to +10 Mean Low Low Water (MLLW). d.
-Standards and policies specified by the Noise Element to protect sensitive noise receptors, residents and businesses from unwanted noise impacts from traffic, JWA operations, construction activities, truck deliveries, special events, charter and entertainment boats, and similar sources - Reviewed and implemented on an ongoing basis through project review consistent with the Airport Land Use Environs Plan (AELUP), Code Enforcement, Harbor Resources, and Building Inspectors.
+Aside from general clarifications, the standards increased the required height of bulkheads to +10 Mean Lower Low Water (MLLW). d.
+Standards and policies specified by the Noise Element to protect sensitive noise receptors, residents and businesses from unwanted noise impacts from traffic, JWA operations, construction activities, truck deliveries, special events, charter and entertainment boats, and similar sources - Reviewed and implemented on an ongoing basis through project review consistent with the Airport Land Use Environs Plan (AELUP) by Code Enforcement, Harbormaster's Office, and Building Inspectors.